Q1. Which vaccines are available in Qatar?

 Q4.
 Is the Pfizer and BioNTech and Moderna vaccines approved for children?

-A. No. The trials of the vaccine have focused on safety and efficacy of the vaccine for adults and the MOPH’s Pharmacy and Drug Control Department has currently approved the Pfizer and BioNTech vaccine for use only for people aged 16 years and older, and Moderna vaccine for people aged 18 years and over.
+A. MOPH’s Pharmacy and Drug Control Department has currently approved the Pfizer and BioNTech vaccine for use only for people aged 12 years and older, and Moderna vaccine for people aged 18 years and over.

 Q5.
 Can people who suffer from allergies take the vaccine?